beta This is a new service. Your feedback will help us to improve it.

 8.3 Creditor petition

-AST must make a DCO after the award of bankruptcy, following consideration of a proposal from the trustee.
+The BAD team must make a DCO after the award of bankruptcy, following consideration of a proposal from the trustee.
 The proposal must be submitted regardless of whether a nil contribution is to be assessed.
 The trustee must use the CFT to calculate the amount payable.

 A trustee should not submit their proposal until all the requirements for assessing the debtor’s income and expenditure have been completed in accordance with Part 3 of the Bankruptcy Regulations.
 If a trustee cannot evidence the proposed DCO amount has been calculated using the CFT, the Accountant cannot make a DCO.